[view by year or by topic]

 A detail from Leonardo’s The Last Supper, showing three apostles producing gestures with the palms turned up.
 Palm-ups like these are ubiquitous in gesture and sign around the world, but their meanings and origins remain a puzzle.
 Read the article here.

 A schematic depicting the set-up of the 'Stacks and Squares' task, used to elicit pointing gestures and demonstratives across cultures.
 Read the article here.

 A Yupno participant arranges cards representing different numerosities.
 See the study here.

 Two traditional houses face upvalley in the Yupno valley of Papua New Guinea.
 Yupno speakers use an uphill-downhill reference system both outside and indoors.
 See the study here.

 A schematic depiction of a referential communication task used to elicit demonstrative reference and pointing gestures.
 The task involves identifying novel creatures.
 See the study here.

-Examples of time-related gestures that simultaneously embody both left-right and front-back models of past, present, and future: the speaker gestures the past as both leftward and backward (left), and the future as both rightward and forward (right)(.
+Examples of time-related gestures that simultaneously embody both left-right and front-back models of past, present, and future: the speaker locates the past both leftward and backward (left), and the future both rightward and forward (right).
 Read the study here.